wthit56/Replacer/README.md

 All the groups from that pattern will be passed in, along with the match itself.
-The index and input values will be tagged onto the end just like you were using the regular old regex/replaceFunction way.
+The index and input values will be tagged onto the end just like you were using the regular old Regex/replaceFunction way.

-	Even string finds and replaces can be used; they will be converted into a Regex pattern and a function will be created to correctly generate the replace string based on the matched pattern.
+	Even string-format finds and replaces can be used; they will be converted into a Regex pattern and a function will be created to correctly generate the replace string based on the matched pattern.

 _snip-2.1_
 ```js